rochamarcelo/cake-pimple-di/README.md

 ];
 ```

-In yout controller use the InvokeActionTrait
+In your controller use the InvokeActionTrait

 ```php